juanc27/django-p1/README.md

 MyFavTeam web app

-This web app provides a portal for users to follow their favorite sport team and includes a framework that periodically collects news, stats and tweeter feeds from different sources.
+This web app provides a portal for users to follow their favorite sport team and includes a framework that periodically collects news, stats and twitter feeds from different sources.

 Requirements:
 Django (1.7.1)